domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Siddhartha by Hermann Hesse
 Stories of Your Life and Others by Ted Chiang
 Suttree by Cormac McCarthy
+Tim - The Official Biography of Avicii by Måns Mosesson
 The Art of Living by Epictetus (retold by Sharon Lebell)
 The Autobiography of Malcolm X by Alex Haley and Malcolm X
 The Comedians by Graham Greene